thingsboard/thingsboard.github.io/products/mqtt-broker/terms-of-use.md

 <br>
 <p> <b>2.
 Acceptance of Terms</b> </p>
-<p> 2.1 By connecting to or using this Service, you agree to be bound by these Terms of Use and acknowledge that you have read and understood our <a href="/products/mqtt-broker/privacy-policy/">Privacy Policy</a>.
+<p> 2.1 By connecting to or using this Service, you agree to be bound by these Terms of Use and acknowledge that you have read and understood our <a target="_blank" href="/products/mqtt-broker/privacy-policy/">Privacy Policy</a>.
 You consent to the collection and processing of data as outlined therein.
 If you do not agree, please discontinue use immediately.</p>

 <br>
 <p> <b>3.
 No Warranty & "As-Is" Provision</b> </p>